 Many incubator facilities are governed in such a way that allows outside revenue support from government and industry sources.
 Given their unique mission, finding opportunities for corporate sponsorship, government grants, philanthropic, or industry support is a reasonable basis for funding.
-For the Port of Seattle and its economic development mission, there are several funding considerations to explore:
+For the Port of Seattle and their economic development mission, there are several funding considerations they may seek to explore: